Ma1hT3ach3r/ICS4URubrics/README.md

 * 1: The developer commited the code to version control in only a few commits.
 The evaluator cannot determine the evolution of the application.
 * 0: The application was not checked into version control.

-### 13. GitHub Profile(10%)
+### 10. GitHub Profile(10%) [self-assessment then evaluation of self-assement]

-* 4. The developer
+* 4. The developer has used GitHubPages to share their creative coding projects.
+(See: http://nature.doublepi.me/info for inspiration, and create your own page via:https://www.youtube.com/watch?v=8HPYsDTk17A Coding Train tutorial)
+* 3. All repositories are created and visualizations(pictures and/or gifs) are present to show what creative coding assignments are present.
+No website necessary.
+Documentation states what is in repository(aka: no surprises).
+* 2. All repositories are created but it is hard to figure out what has been completed from ReadMe.md and/or files are not named with correct extensions.
+* 1. Profile shows lack of care and but some work is present.

 Your top 100% will be taken.
 Some of these grades will only be given if a form is submitted.
-Grading will occur maximum one.
-One grade